hxrsmurf/ytdlp-flask-nextjs/ReadMe.md

 I'm using this to learn more about Python Flask backend and NextJS frontend.
 I'm opting to use Python as the backend because yt-dlp is python-based and I'm more familiar with Python.

+The backend is bad JSON files.
+I'll move this to MongoDB, SQLLite, or a serverless later.

 This is based on / inspired by the below GitHub Repos.
 - https://github.com/Tzahi12345/YoutubeDL-Material
 - https://github.com/yt-dlp/yt-dlp